 Not sure where to start when it comes to exercise?

 - Keep in touch

-Making sure you keep in touch with your friends and family over the winter period helps you stay more connected to the world and feeling less isolated.
-Say 'yes' to any invitations you get to see your loved ones, even if you just go for an hour or two.
-If your family live far away, why not use the power of technology and use Skype to have a chat so you can see them as well as hear them?
+Making sure you keep in touch with your friends and family over the winter period helps you stay more connected to the world and feel less isolated.
+If your family live far away or you cannot see people face-to-face due to COVID restrictions, why not use the power of technology via online video chat, so you can see them as well as hear them?
 These days we rely on instant messages for communication but it’s good for us to have more human interactions to improve our wellbeing.
 If you’re involved in a loved one’s care, you can gain access to their health record to further improve their care and make your life easier.

 - Eat healthily

 It’s easy to turn to comfort food when you’re not feeling at your best, but make sure that you’re not just mindlessly eating your way through that share bag of Doritos.
 Try and be more conscious about your eating habits in the winter months.
-Making sure you’re getting your five-a-day is a good place to start so you can make sure you’re getting the right nutrients to keep your energy and immune system boosted.
+Making sure you’re getting your five-a-day is a good place to start so you can try to get the right nutrients to keep your energy and immune system boosted.

 If you're struggling to get up in the morning, try our healthy breakfast ideas to help you rise and shine!